Let's take a look at the different concepts of the Noodl workflow when building your applications, namely

 The Noodl cloud services will provide your applications with a couple of important functions:

 Reading and writing data.
 You can create Classes where you store Records, these can then be read, filtered and presented in your application.
 Dive in here to start learning about cloud services.

 User Management.
-Most applications need users, you can sign up users, log in, manage passwords etc. Take a look at this guide for a good place to get started.
+Most applications need users, you can sign up users, log in, manage passwords etc.

 Access Control.
 When you have users and data, you need to control which users can access what data.
 This can be done trough Roles in your cloud servies.
 Learn more here

 Cloud Functions.
 You are not just limited to creating logic on the frontend, you can also create cloud functions that peform tasks that run in the cloud.
 This is super useful for things like database operations that should have admin access and background jobs.

 Using the same techniques to build logic as described above you can build logic that runs in the cloud, this is called a Cloud Function.